 Autism, also known as Autism Spectrum Disorder (ASD), is a unique neurodevelopmental condition that encompasses a diverse range of strengths and challenges.
-In this blog post, we will explore the strength-based approach to understanding food sensory issues in autism, highlighting the resilience and capabilities of individuals on the spectrum while discussing strategies to support their journey.
+In this blog post, we will explore the strength-based approach to overcoming food sensory challenges in autism, highlighting the resilience and capabilities of individuals on the spectrum while discussing strategies to support their journey.

 Discovering Sensory Differences as Strengths: Sensory processing differences are a distinctive aspect of autism, bringing both heightened and reduced sensitivities to various stimuli.
 While these differences can pose challenges, they also present opportunities for growth and self-discovery.
 By acknowledging and embracing these sensory differences, we can unlock the potential for individuals with autism to thrive in their relationship with food.